 Fibroids - One of the most common causes of heavy periods is fibroids.
 Fibroids are extra pieces of muscle tissue located in the womb.
 They are common, affecting about 20% of women, many of whom have no symptoms from them.
 They are more common in women of African, Caribbean or Asian origin.
 They are benign and the risk of them becoming cancerous is negligible.
 As well as causing heavy periods, larger fibroids may cause pelvic discomfort as well as bowel / urinary symptoms due to direct pressure.

 The treatment of fibroids will depend on your symptoms, age, desire for future pregnancies and the size / location of the fibroids.
 Most women with small fibroids can be managed with any of the common simple treatments that are available.
 Fibroids that protrude into the cavity of the womb may be removed during an operation known as hysteroscopy.
 Larger fibroids may be removed by an open operation known as a myomectomy, especially if future pregnancies are desired.

-A non-surgical treatment for large fibroids known as embolisation has recently been introduced with promising results.
+Large fibroids can be treated by embolization.
 Embolisation is a technique where the blood vessel(s) feeding the fibroid are blocked using a narrow tube inserted into an artery in the groin.
 Embolisation is not a suitable treatment for all women and is available at relatively few hospitals.

 Ulipristal Acetate (Esmya) is licensed for medium term treatment of heavy periods caused by moderate/large fibroids in 2016, Esmya is proving very popular with many gynaecologists.
 Further research will determine the long term effectiveness of this treatment.